apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vatican approves blessings for same-sex couples in landmark ruling**
+**See inside the biggest Hamas tunnel Israel's military says it has found in Gaza**

-You can read more about it [here](https://www.reuters.com/world/vatican-approves-blessings-same-sex-couples-under-certain-conditions-2023-12-18/).
+You can read more about it [here](https://www.cbsnews.com/news/israel-hamas-war-tunnels-cbs-news-inside-biggest-underground-gaza-tunnel/).

 ## Requirements
 - Python 3.8